Badafest/LoanShark/README.md

 - Credit Score
 - Age ...

-These values are either sampled from the test dataset or generated using controlled simulation.
+These values are generated using controlled simulation.

 ### 2. Player Decision